 Of course, having a donate link and actually getting a decent amount of donations are two different things, so let’s go through some best practices that will help you make the most of this virtual tip jar.

-- If you want to use a virtual tip jar during your Facebook Live sessions, I always suggest keeping the donation open ended (you have this option in PayPal when setting up your button) – in other words you should let your fans decide how much they want to support you.
+- If you want to use a virtual tip jar during your Facebook Live sessions, I always suggest keeping the donation open-ended – in other words, you should let your fans decide how much they want to support you.
 There’s always the chance that a fan may want to put in $10, $20, or even $100 (yes, it’s happened before), and if you limit them to $5, you’re limiting your own earning potential.

 - Let fans know the tip jar is there.
 You don’t need to be obnoxious about it or overly promotional, but something as simple as saying, “Hey if you guys are enjoying the performance you can click the link in the description and give me a tip,” can be very effective.
 Don’t beg, just call it out a few times during the live.